arustyt/wled-tools/doc/WLED_presets.md

 Exceptions to this direct-copying include effects, palettes, colors, segment settings and one non-WLED key, id.

 ### Effects {#effects}
 Effects can be specified in one of two ways.
-First is using the standard WLED **fx** key and specifying an effect by id.
+First is using the standard WLED **fx** key and specifying an effect by numeric id.

 This package introduces the ability to specify an effect by name.
 This is done by using the **fx_name** key with an effect name from [effects.yaml](definition_files.md#effects).
 The value of **fx_name** is case-insensitive and can